 The Sisters Health Foundation seeks opportunities to collaborate and engage in special initiatives with other organizations and philanthropic partners on a local, state, and national level.
-Collaboration is an important part of our work.
 Strengthening collaborative relationships is a key part of our mission and modeling collective leadership is a core value of the Congregation of St. Joseph.
 A few examples of special initiatives we have engaged in include:

 - Collaborating with the Parkersburg Area Community Foundation on convening backpack programs for networking and education about childhood hunger in our region.